Reading Time: 10 mins

 Tip #7: Set up a Google Voice Number

 Did you know that Google offers a free service called Google Voice?
-Simply set up an account, which provides you with a unique phone number that is automatically forwarded to your cell phone.
+Set up an account, which provides you with a unique phone number that is automatically forwarded to your cell phone.
 Give this number to your tenants, complete with a business voicemail.
-All calls to this number will ring to your cell phone or multiple phones.
-Google Voice also allows you to set a schedule, according to your office hours, and either ring or send straight to voicemail.
+All calls to this number will ring on your cell phone or multiple phones.
+Google Voice also allows you to set a schedule according to your office hours and either ring or send straight to voicemail.

 Tip #8: Train Tenants to Perform the Way You Want

-Establishing and enforcing the policies outlined in the lease agreement will automatically train your tenants to perform the way you envisioned.
+Establishing and enforcing the policies outlined in the lease agreement will automatically train your tenants to perform as you envisioned.
 Imagine if a school teacher spent all this time outlining rules and expectations and then didn’t hold students accountable when a rule was broken.
-As a former high school teacher, I can assure you that pure chaos would ensue and complete control (and respect) would be lost.

-Laying out the policies and expectations upfront and sticking to them, will make a landlord’s life a whole lot easier.
+Clearly defining the policies and expectations upfront and adhering to them will make a landlord’s life much easier.

 Tip #9: Remember that a Quality Product Attracts Quality Tenants